-SI.
-No. mendations of the Working Group epted by RBI Action points for banks

-1. Banks h cation of basic banking services have to follow two broad parameters for identifying c banking services: Banks are advised to identify the basic banking services on the basis of broad parameters indicated by the Working Group.

-a.
-(B) Value Low value ceiling areign. ii.
-(Foreigner Based or recomment) Banking services that are ordinarily availed by individuals in the middle and lower segments, will be the first parameter.
-These will comprise services related to deposit/loan accounts, remittance services and collection services.
-When the above transactions occur in different delivery channels, for the purpose of pricing, they may be treated on a separate footing.
-Let of transactions Let of transactions with customers/public up to the as given below will the second parameter: Remittances up to Rs.10,000/- in each instance Collections below Rs.10,000/- in each instance Let of transactions valued up to \$500/-) Let of transactions transactions valued up to \$500/-) Let of transactions below Rs.10,000/- in each instance collections below Rs.10,000/- in each instance on exchange transactions valued up to \$500/-) Let of transactions below Rs.10,000/- in each instance collections below Rs.10,000/- in each instance on exchange transactions valued up to \$500/-) The list of services identified by the Working Group is only an indicative one and banks may, at their discretion, include within the category of basic services such additional services as they may consider appropriate.

-Sr.No.
-Service Relating to deposit accounts

-1 Cheque book facility

-2 Issue of Pass Book (or Statement)/Issue of Balance Certificate

-3 Issue of duplicate pass book or statement

-4 ATM Cards

-5 Debit cards (electronic cheque)

-6 Stop payment

-7 Balance enquiry

-8 Account closure

-9 Cheque Return - Inward (cheque received for payment)

-10 Signature verification
+SI. mendations of the Working Group epted by RBI Action points for banks 1.
+Identifi cation of basic banking services Banks are advised to identify identifyi nave to follow two broad parameters for ng the basic banking services: the basic banking services on the basis of broad parameters indicated by the Working Group.
+(A) Nati ure of transactions The list of services identified a.
+Banking services that are ordinarily availed by individuals in the middle and lower segments, will be the first parameter.
+These will comprise services related to deposit/loan accounts, remittance services and collection services. b.
+When the above transactions occur in different delivery channels, for the purpose of pricing, they may be treated on a separate footing. by the Working Group is only an indicative one and banks may, at their discretion, include within the category of basic services such additional services as they may consider appropriate.
+(B) Valu ue of transactions ue of transactions with customers/public up to ng as given below will the second parameter: i.
+Remittances up to Rs.10,000/- in each instance ii.
+Collections below Rs.10,000/- in each instance (Foreign exchange transactions valued up to \$ 500/-) recomm on the two parameters, the Working Group nends enumeration of the following as the basic services: Sr.No.
+Service Relating to deposit accounts 1 Cheque book facility 2 Issue of Pass Book (or Statement)/Issue of Balance Certificate 3 Issue of duplicate pass book or statement 4 ATM Cards 5 Debit cards (electronic cheque) 6 Stop payment 7 Balance enquiry 8 Account closure 9 Cheque Return - Inward (cheque received for payment) 10 Signature verification

 Relating to Loan Accounts

 11 No dues certificate

 Remittance Facilities (including through other banks) (Rupee or foreign exchange)

 12 Demand Draft- Issue

 13 Demand Draft- Cancellation

 14 Demand Draft- Revalidation

 15 Demand Draft- Duplicate Issuance

 16 Payment Order - Issue

 17 Payment Order - Cancellation

 18 Payment Order - Revalidation

 19 Payment Order - Duplicate Issuance

 20 Telegraphic Transfer - Issue

 21 Telegraphic Transfer-Cancellation

 22 Telegraphic Transfer - Duplicate Issuance

 23 Payment by Electronic Clearing Services (ECS)

 24 Transfer by National Electronic Fund Transfer (NFET) and Electronic Funds Transfer (EFT)

 Collection facilities

 25 Collection of Local cheques

 26 Collection of Outstation cheques

 27 Cheque Return-Outward (cheque deposited for collection)